London exhibitor list

 Howard Park is one of the most respected names in Margaret River, Western Australia.
 The Burch family planted their first vineyards in 1986, and have gone on to scoop scores of awards for their subtley-craftd wines.
 They added a second label of very popular wines called ‘Madfish’, and then in an intriguing move, a joint venture with Burgundian winemaker and biodynamic ambassador Pascal Marchand, with Marchand-Burch wines.

-North South Wines may not be a familiar name on the high street, but they are one of the UK’s leading importers and distributors of fine wine, and part owned by some of the world’s greatest wine producers.
-For the Festival, North South are focusing on three superb producers: Australian superstars of the Yarra Valley, de Bortoli, and two brilliant and very different estates from South Africa, KWV and Seven Springs.
+North South Wines is one of the UK’s leading importers and distributors of fine wine, and part owned by some of the world’s greatest wine producers.
+For the Festival, North South are focusing on four producers: Australian superstars of the Yarra Valley, de Bortoli, one of the great historic names of South Africa, KWV, and two contrasting Italian producers: the sparkling La Gioiosa Prosecco, and Purato, a range of organic wines from Sicily.

 Nyetimber.
 For over 30 years, Nyetimber has had a single aim: to make the finest English sparkling wine, one to rival the very best in the world.
 A true pioneer, Nyetimber was the first producer of English sparkling wine to exclusively grow the three celebrated grape varieties: Pinot Noir, Pinot Meunier and Chardonnay.
 Owner and Chief Executive Eric Heerema and Head Winemaker Cherie Spriggs are committed to quality. #Nyetimber

 Piper-Heidsieck was founded in 1785 by Florens-Louis Heidsieck, his mission to create “a wine that smiles.”
 It’s first ‘celebrity ambassador’ was none other than Marie Antoinette, but Piper-Heidsieck’s story is of an uncompromising approach to quality.
 Legendary Cellarmaster Régis Camus built a formidable stock of reserve wines, with non-vintage cuvées composed of 10 harvests or more.
 Taste the range on the Piper-Heidsieck stand.